855 2nd St SW, Suite 3500, Bankers Hall, East Twr, Calgary, AB

-David's litigation practice involves all aspects of corporate/commercial litigation with an emphasis on construction law, securities law, insurance law, environmental law, and oil and gas law.
+David's litigation practice involves all aspects of corporate/commercial litigation with an emphasis on construction law, securities law, insurance law, environmental law, and oil & gas law.
 He regularly appears before all levels of courts in Alberta as well as in the Federal Court and the Federal Court of Appeal.
 In securities matters, he frequently appears before the Securities Commission of Alberta.
 David also maintains a considerable advisory practice in connection with environmental issues, property and liability policies, and reinsurance losses.
 He regularly speaks at conferences throughout Canada on topics that impact the areas of law in which he practices.
-David is also active in many volunteer organizations and is a board member of The Advocates' Society.
+David is also active in many volunteer organizations, and has served as a board member of a number of legal organizations.

 On January 24, 2020, Encana Corporation completed a corporate reorganization and plan of arrangement that resulted in the company establishing its corporate domicile in the U.S., rebranding under the name Ovintiv Inc. (“Ovintiv”), and completing a consolidation and share exchange for one share of common stock of Ovintiv for every five common shares of Encana.

 On June 2, 2017, Trican Well Service Ltd. (“Trican”) and Canyon Services Group Inc. (“Canyon”) completed the previously announced acquisition of Canyon by Trican pursuant to a plan of arrangement for approximately $627 million and an assumption of approximately $38 million of net debt.